MongoDB (NASDAQ:MDB) Releases Q2 2023 Earnings Guidance

-MongoDB (NASDAQ:MDB – Get Rating) last posted its quarterly earnings results on Wednesday, June 1st.
-The company reported $0.20 earnings per share for the quarter, beating analysts’ consensus estimates of ($1.34) by $1.54.
-MongoDB had a negative return on equity of 66.70% and a negative net margin of 35.12%.
-The business had revenue of $285.45 million for the quarter, compared to analysts’ expectations of $267.10 million.
-During the same quarter in the prior year, the business earned ($0.98) EPS.
-The firm’s revenue for the quarter was up 57.1% on a year-over-year basis.
-Analysts predict that MongoDB will post -5.48 earnings per share for the current year.

-In related news, CEO Dev Ittycheria sold 35,000 shares of MongoDB stock in a transaction on Friday, March 4th.
-The stock was sold at an average price of $309.78, for a total transaction of $10,842,300.00.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CRO Cedric Pech sold 309 shares of MongoDB stock in a transaction on Monday, April 4th.
-The stock was sold at an average price of $443.77, for a total value of $137,124.93.
-Following the sale, the executive now owns 46,135 shares in the company, valued at $20,473,328.95.
+In related news, Director Hope F. Cochran sold 1,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 30th.
+The shares were sold at an average price of $429.30, for a total transaction of $429,300.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Thomas Bull sold 2,500 shares of the business’s stock in a transaction that occurred on Thursday, March 31st.
+The stock was sold at an average price of $444.14, for a total transaction of $1,110,350.00.
+Following the completion of the transaction, the insider now owns 17,904 shares of the company’s stock, valued at $7,951,882.56.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 122,809 shares of company stock worth $43,079,955.
-5.70% of the stock is owned by insiders.
+In the last ninety days, insiders have sold 90,809 shares of company stock valued at $32,992,875.
+5.70% of the stock is owned by corporate insiders.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Shay Capital LLC bought a new stake in shares of MongoDB during the 1st quarter valued at $200,000.
-Penserra Capital Management LLC raised its stake in shares of MongoDB by 23.3% during the 1st quarter.
-Penserra Capital Management LLC now owns 546 shares of the company’s stock valued at $241,000 after purchasing an additional 103 shares during the period.
-Fund Management at Engine No. 1 LLC bought a new stake in shares of MongoDB during the 1st quarter valued at $251,000.
-Geneos Wealth Management Inc. raised its stake in shares of MongoDB by 27.8% during the 1st quarter.
-Geneos Wealth Management Inc. now owns 574 shares of the company’s stock valued at $254,000 after purchasing an additional 125 shares during the period.
-Finally, Beacon Pointe Advisors LLC raised its stake in shares of MongoDB by 78.0% during the 1st quarter.
-Beacon Pointe Advisors LLC now owns 678 shares of the company’s stock valued at $301,000 after purchasing an additional 297 shares during the period.
-Hedge funds and other institutional investors own 88.70% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Advisors Asset Management Inc. grew its position in MongoDB by 16.5% in the 4th quarter.
+Advisors Asset Management Inc. now owns 1,636 shares of the company’s stock worth $866,000 after purchasing an additional 232 shares during the period.
+Metropolitan Life Insurance Co NY boosted its stake in shares of MongoDB by 1.7% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 4,225 shares of the company’s stock worth $2,237,000 after buying an additional 69 shares during the last quarter.
+Allstate Corp grew its holdings in shares of MongoDB by 255.7% in the fourth quarter.
+Allstate Corp now owns 6,040 shares of the company’s stock worth $3,197,000 after acquiring an additional 4,342 shares during the period.
+Vista Equity Partners Management LLC purchased a new stake in MongoDB during the fourth quarter valued at $23,454,000.
+Finally, Parametric Portfolio Associates LLC increased its position in MongoDB by 24.7% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 72,813 shares of the company’s stock valued at $38,543,000 after acquiring an additional 14,435 shares during the last quarter.
+88.70% of the stock is currently owned by hedge funds and other institutional investors.

 MongoDB, Inc provides general purpose database platform worldwide.
 The company offers MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premise, or in a hybrid environment; MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.